Otter Valley Trichology Clinic Otter Valley Trichology Clinic

 There are numerous causes of excessive hair loss, thinning, and scalp disorders.
 The root cause might be connected to anyone or a combination of :

-If the hair follicle is healthy and the problem is caused by poor blood circulation, or age-related changes, or nutritional or hormonal imbalance, or a stress-related issue, then accurate diagnosis & treatment generally improves hair growth, and recovery of the growth cycle occurs.
+If the hair follicle is healthy and the problem is caused by poor blood circulation, age-related changes, nutritional or hormonal imbalance, or is a stress-related issue, then accurate diagnosis & treatment generally improves hair growth, and recovery of the growth cycle occurs.

 Unidentified and untreated health concerns can greatly influence hair growth.
 Some kinds of hair loss are recognised as a warning of serious ill-health.
 If your GP tells someone they’ve got alopecia they probably have, however this a very generic term for the numerous types and causes of hair loss that a patient could suffer from.
 GPs are concerned about general health, not hair health – whereas a trichologist is medically trained in all factors that impact hair & scalp health concerns, and can focus and discuss your hair/scalp concern with you for longer.
 A trichologist also offers patient support on how to correct and/or self-manage their problem, or provide a written referral to a medical professional if there appears to be a threat to general health.